userOT/Forex/Readme.md

 1) Docker.
 Use docker-compose up --build to start the application.
   This command will start 2 containers - one-frame and application itself.
 Please note that in this approach need to wait until all dependencies will be resolved.
 2) If you don't want to wait, you can start only one-frame docker container and application could be started from terminal by using sbt run.
+Also need to stop the app docker container before that.
 Please note that first you need to change application.conf and uncomment line 381 insted of line 380 to use direct url.
 3) Go to port 9000 and trigger the api

 `docker-compose up --build